Eyjafjörður Fjord in North-Iceland - part I - Hrísey Island - the Pearl of Eyjafjörður

 The sorcerer first conjured up the ghost to haunt a poor woman who had rejected his love.

-Then the horrible ghost grew stronger and stronger and started to hunt the sorcerer and his family - some say it is still out there somewhere roaming about!!
+Then the horrible ghost grew stronger and stronger and started hunting the sorcerer and his family.
+Some say it is still out there somewhere, roaming about!!

 The Hrísey island supermarket

-The ferry Sævar leaves 9 times per day from Ársskógssandur and it only takes some 15 minutes to reach the island.
+The ferry Sævar leaves 9 times per day from Ársskógssandur, and the ferry ride is only 15 minutes.

-You can buy the tickets by the accommodation ladder when entering the ferry or on-line.
+You can buy the tickets at the accommodation ladder when entering the ferry or online.

 The ferry Sævar